ALL SAINTS' HOUGHTON REGIS

 What is a 'Nuptial Mass'?

 A Nuptial Mass is a Mass (a service of Holy Communion) celebrated as part of the wedding ceremony.
-This is type of ceremony is open to everyone, and it is particularly appropriate if one or both of you receives Communion regularly.
+This is type of ceremony is open to everyone, and it is particularly appropriate if one or both of you are committed Christians.

 How much does a wedding Ceremony cost?

 The Church of England sets statutory fees for weddings each year which apply to every church.
-The fees for 2022 are £480 for the Marriage Service, and £32 for the Publication of Banns - provided that you both live in Houghton Regis (including North Dunstable, Bidwell West, and Linmere).
+The fees for 2024 are £531 for the Marriage Service, and £36 for the Publication of Banns.

 • Organ (and/or the use of recorded music) - £70

-• Heating contribution (October to April only) - £50
+• Heating contribution (October to April inclusive) - £70

 • Verger - £30